INTP-113 – Introduction to International Relations

 |Faculty:||Humanities & Soc Sc||Corequisites:||None|

 This course is an introduction to the principal concepts, issues and theoretical debates within the field of International Relations.
 Topics covered include: power, diplomacy, the United Nations, arms control, terrorism, developmental politics, civil society and international political economy.
 Upon completion of the course, students should have a good basic understanding of international relations and a solid foundation for taking upper-level courses on the subject.
-55% internal assessment, 45% examination.
+60% internal assessment, 40% examination.
+This course may also be able to be taken towards a major in POLS.
+See major requirements for details.

 Haynes, Jeffrey, et al, World Politics (Pearson, 2011)